lacedelli/tdd_connect_four/README.md

 ## Thoughts after finishing project

-This project took me a while to completely grasp the full extent of the "algorithm" that I was supposed to use in order to make it work in a suffi- ciently satisfying manner, the first time around I held every column in a variable of its own, but soon realized that column-to-column traversal would be close to impossible; then I switched to a bi-dimensional array and I was set to work, but that too gave me trouble in little to no time.
+This project took me a while to completely grasp the full extent of the "algorithm" that I was supposed to use in order to make it work in a sufficiently satisfying manner, the first time around I held every column in a variable of its own, but soon realized that column-to-column traversal would be close to impossible; then I switched to a bi-dimensional array and I was set to work, but that too gave me trouble in little to no time.